 We loved the fresh look The Modern Menu brings to a centuries-old topic.
-These are kosher meals that can fit in anywhere, with a lighter, healthier outlook.
+These are contemporary kosher meals that can fit in anywhere, with a lighter, healthier outlook.

 Chapters are divided into one-word descriptions, like Nourishing, Piquant, Gutsy.
 Kim’s philosophy is encouraging, even to beginning cooks.
 “A thoughtfully prepared dish is far more interesting than a perfectly prepared one.
 In fact, I never approach any dish with the idea that it will be perfect.”
 HOBNOB agrees with this sentiment one-hundred percent, and we were delighted to find recipes here that impress, but are not at all difficult to take on.

 In keeping with this philosophy, the photography is loosely styled, with closeups of the stars: the food itself—photographer Andrew Zuckerman turns ingredients and dishes into playful works of art.

 Recipe highlights: You’ll never buy hummus again, after seeing how easy the 5-Minute Hummus recipe is, found in the Indulgent chapter.
 We’ve included 2 recipes here, one for Salmon en Croute, from the Clever chapter, which gives the impressions you’ve been cooking all day, but is simply puff pastry wrapped around salmon with hints of mushrooms and spinach.
 The second recipe is all about freshness: Kohlrabi and Cabbage Salad tossed in a sweet-tart dressing from the Vibrant chapter.

 This is the ultimate company dish, not only because it is so delicious but because the presentation will give the impression that you spent hours and hours cooking the meal.
 A side of salmon, along with miso-flavored mushrooms and spinach, is enclosed in a golden cloak of puff pastry.

 Preheat the oven to 400°F… Make the SALMON